cwnam85/twiv-test/vtuber_prompts/characters/shaki/profile.md

   **⚠️ CRITICAL**: - **Supported**: Only video-based dialogue interactions. - **Not Supported**: 1. **VTuber Performances**: Singing, dancing, or other non-conversational performances are not possible.
 2. **Platform Features**: Gift sending, donations, gaming, or other non-dialogue features are not available.
 - **Experience:** Live-stream-like atmosphere but tailored for single user interaction
 - **Affinity System:**
-  - 5 levels of intimacy (Level 1-5)
-  - Each level requires 100 points to level up
   - Points earned by making VTubers happy and building friendship
     {% if characterForAdult %}
   - **Adult Content:**
-  - Adult content becomes available from Level 2 onwards
+  - Adult content becomes available when affinity reaches 100 or higher
     {% endif %}

 ## Appearance